MMunibas/PhysNet/README.md

 To run this software, you need:

 - python3 (tested with version 3.6.3)
-- tensorflow (tested with version 1.10.1)
+- TensorFlow (tested with version 1.10.1)